Health experts urge iodine deficiency awareness ahead of World Iodine Day

 Monday, 21 October 2024 | Pioneer News Service | new delhi

-On the eve of the World Iodine Day on Sunday, health experts flagged that India, like many developing nations, faces a significant public health challenge in the form of ‘hidden hunger,’ especially among growing children caused by deficiencies in crucial micronutrients such as iodine.
+On the eve of World Iodine Day, health experts on Sunday flagged that India, like many developing nations, faces a significant public health challenge in the form of ‘hidden hunger,’ especially among growing children caused by deficiencies in crucial micronutrients such as iodine.

-Others are iron, folic acid, vitamin A, and zinc that can affect the development of children.
+Others are iron, folic acid, vitamin A, and zinc, which can affect children's development.
 However, “ Iodine, in particular, is an essential micronutrient required for normal growth, thyroid function, and brain development,” they said.

 Dr. Shikha Vardhan, Assistant Director General of the National Program for Prevention and Control of Non-Communicable Diseases, emphasized the need for a policy that balances salt reduction with adequate iodine supplementation for better health outcomes.

-Dr Vardhan was speaking at a recent conference organized by Nutrition International, WHO India, Resolve to Save Lives, and Iodine Global Network, aimed to address the challenge of reducing salt intake while maintaining sufficient iodine nutrition.
+Dr. Vardhan was speaking at a recent conference organised by Nutrition International, WHO India, Resolve to Save Lives, and Iodine Global Network, aimed to address the challenge of reducing salt intake while maintaining sufficient iodine nutrition.

-Iodine is vital for the production of thyroid hormones, which regulate metabolism and are crucial for fetal and infant development.
+Iodine is vital for producing thyroid hormones, which regulate metabolism and are crucial for fetal and infant development.

 The WHO recommends that dietary salt consumption be limited to less than 5 grams (or 2 grams of sodium) per person per day.
 However, recent data indicates that salt intake in India is nearly double this recommendation, contributing to hypertension, which currently affects around 220 million people in the country.